skatejs/skatejs/README.md

     // This can be custom, or just reuse the default implementation.
 Since we
     // emitted the event and listeners had a chance to update the component,
-    // this will get called with the updated state.
+    // this will get called with the updated state. return canRender && skate.Component.updated(elem, prev);
-    //
-    // We call skate.props() here just in case the component was updated. return canRender && skate.Component.updated(elem, prev);
   }
 });